andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

   the task at hand whilst yours truly sticks his tongue out at the camera</figcaption>
 </figure>

-The time between tech & performance is filled with much milling about and nonsensical banter.
+The time between tech & the performance is filled with much milling about and nonsensical banter.
 I'm confident but still stress eat about half of the potluck snacks.
 Thomas Earl Petty was right about The Waiting.
 Our heroic stage manager, Gabby, has the